gaboLectric/AppA-QRoulette/README.md

-# QRoulette: Live Question Wheel
+# Question Fate: Live Question Wheel

 QRoulette is an interactive wheel designed to keep classes, workshops, and trivia nights moving.
 Load a plain-text file with question-and-answer pairs, launch the comic-style wheel, and reveal each prompt without repeats.
 You stay in control of the pacing while the audience stays on their toes.